sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-2.md

 The first change is the introduction of the `Flags` field, which encodes the data previous stored in the `Distance`, `AncestorVisible`, and `Overwritten` fields.
 We encode the value of the booleans by setting the highest two bits on the 32-bit integer, and keep the remaining 30 lower bits to encode the distance.
 This still gives us enough room to encode a commit distance of over one billion, which ... if you're looking that far back in your Git history I guarantee you're going to get garbage out-of-date results.
 Now, the `UploadMeta` struct occupies only 16 bytes.

 The second change is the replacement of the root and indexer fields by a map from upload identifiers to a _hash_ of the indexer and root fields.
-Remember that we use these values only to determine which uploads shadow other uploads.
-We don't care about the actual values—we only care if they're equivalent or not.
+Because we use these values only to determine which uploads shadow other uploads, we don't care about the actual values—we only care if they're equivalent or not.
 Our chosen hash always occupies 128 bits, which is a fraction of the size required by storing the full path string (75 characters take 600 bits to encode).

 This also greatly reduces the _multiplicity_ of these strings in memory.
 Before, we were duplicating each indexer and root values for every _visible_ upload.
 Now, we only need to store them for each _upload_, as the values do not change depending on where in the commit graph you are looking.
 Logically, this was simply a [string interning](https://en.wikipedia.org/wiki/String_interning) optimization.